RAND Conference and Webcast on Public Health Regulations for Marijuana

 With Colorado and Washington both passing initiatives to legalize the commercial production, distribution, and possession of marijuana for non-medical purposes, policymakers at the local, state, and federal levels now face questions that have never been addressed.
-To help leaders better understand the possible consequences of these decisions, the RAND Drug Policy Research Center convened a session focused on issues surrounding the development of public health regulations for marijuana.
+To help leaders better understand the possible consequences of these decisions, the RAND Drug Policy Research Center will convene a session focused on issues surrounding the development of public health regulations for marijuana.

 Welcome & Introduction

 Rebecca Collins, Senior Behavioral Scientist at RAND and Director of RAND's Health Promotion and Disease Prevention Program

 Jill Lamoureux, Program Director at Americans for Safe Access, which was awarded the contract by the Washington D.C.
 Department of Health to train medical marijuana cultivators and distributors.
 View slides